amandasaurus/osm-lump-ways/README.md

 file will be used, which for normal, sorted, OSM files is the highest numbered relation).
 Only one level of way-in-relation membership is included.
 Relations as members in other relations are ignored.

+#### Example

+In OSM, rivers will have a `name` tag local to that language, e.g. the Rhine has a different `name` in German speaking, or Dutch speaking areas.
+Grouping ways by name will split the Rhine.
+All member ways are in a relation which will only have one `name` tag. `--relation-tags-overwrite` will ensure the Rhine stays as one.

 # Output